github/developer.github.com/content/changes/2014-09-15-finalizing-the-organization-and-team-membership-apis.md

 author_name: jakeboxer
 ---

-For the past few weeks, the new [Organization Membership][org-membership-api] and [Team Membership][team-membership-api] APIs have been in preview periods, requiring special HTTP request headers to access.
+For the past few weeks, the new [Organization Membership][org-membership-api] and [Team Membership][team-membership-api] APIs have been available for early access via a preview media type.
 We also warned that these APIs were in-progress, and changes could come without advance notice.

 Today, we're announcing that these new APIs have been finalized.